liwangGT/GP_LWPR_Quadrotor/README.md

 ## Usage

 Simulation data is generated in '/Sim_data/genSimData'.
+For example:
+$ python WaypointsGroundTruth03.py

 Experimental data is stored in '/Quadrotor_data'.

 To run comparison on Simulation data:

-python SimCompare.py
+$ python SimCompare.py

 To run comparison on Experimental data:

-python ExpCompare.py
+$ python ExpCompare.py